thedayisntgray/thedayisntgray/README.md

 <br />
 <br />

-### Background
-My foundation in software engineering provided invaluable experience creating products across diverse organizations.
-Seeking greater challenges, I transitioned to consulting, where I specialized in delivering software solutions that drove measurable business value.
-My AI journey began in 2016 with an audited AI course, accelerating significantly in 2022 when I enrolled in UT Austin's Post Graduate Program in Artificial Intelligence and Machine Learning.
-The program strengthened my ML fundamentals and led to speaking engagements at two conferences where I shared insights on AI/ML model training.

 ### Current Focus
 - Developing robust, production-ready, testable AI applications with Evals
 - Helping non-AI organizations adopt AI by integrating it with their existing infrastructure, with a focus on Ruby on Rails best practices